muart-group/muart-group.github.io/docs/developer/it-protocol/0x62-get-response/0x03-get-temperatures.md

 Byte 7 to be the "most recent" reading, while Byte 6 is the last reading.
 While this works for external temperature sensors, it does not work for the internal sensor - see below sample packet where it goes from 0xA9 to 0xAC and completely ignores the 0xB0.
 Kumo's code claims that byte 6 is `room_temp_a`, and does not use byte 7 at all.

+The Outdoor Unit Temperature byte may not be present on all units, and appears to be controlled by the appropriate flag (byte 9, bit 0x20) in the [capabilities response](../0x7B-identify-response/0xC9-base-capabilities.md).
+This field appears to not necessarily be an accurate measure, as the heat pump's outdoor unit tends to cause local temperature changes when it's operating.
+This field is not supported by all units.

 [legacy-temp]: ../data-types/temperature-units.md#legacy-current-temperatures
 [temp-a]: ../data-types/temperature-units.md#enhanced-temperatures